andrasq/node-k-profiler/Readme.md

 Traces and snapshots can be viewed with Chrome or Opera by loading them with Profiles : Load under Tools : More Tools : Developer Tools.

+Api
+---

+    var profiler = require('k-profiler');

+### profiler.install( )

+Respond to SIGUSR2 events by writing process traces or heap snapshots.
+This is the default, and is done automatically when `k-profiler` is included.

+### profiler.uninstall( )

+Do not response to signals, Let the system handle SIGUSR2 events as it normally does.
+Note that the default action on an uncaught signal is to exit.

 Related Work